Next post.

 Reckon you’re right, the wind’s got a bite to it.

-other spellings: cool, chilly, breezy, and brisk
+variations: cool, chilly, breezy, brisk

 ★ "Airish" isn’t just cold - it’s the kind of cool that sneaks up on you, especially with a breeze. ★